davervw/c-simple-emu6502-cbm/README.md

 * M5 branch branched from Teensy_LCD for M5FireIoT, M5Core2, M5CoreS3, with merges from cpp branch for maximum features
 * lilygo-t-display-s3 branch for LilyGo T-Display-S3
 * ESP32-8048S070-7inch branch for Sunton ESP32-8048S070
+* Microsoft Windows graphical version for desktops, laptops, tablets (requires Direct2D)

 Only CHRIN/CHROUT/READY(for startup program)/SETLFS/SETNAM/LOAD/SAVE are hooked for terminal version, so no, it won't run your favorite games, only maybe simple ASCII text adventures or such.
 Sorry no PETSCII either (except LCD versions).
-Some versions (Windows, Linux, Teensy, M5) with lots of RAM available also have D64 support for simple emulation of 1541 disk images so you can have a persistant collection of files that should be compatible with other emulators.
+Some versions (Windows, Linux, Teensy, M5, etc.) with lots of RAM available also have D64 support for simple emulation of 1541 disk images so you can have a persistant collection of files that should be compatible with other emulators.

 ## Usage ##